-A widely used model for the wall-pressure spectrum in zero-pressure-gradient boundary layers is that proposed by \cite{goody_empirical_2004}, derived from $\{\mathit{Re}_{\theta_i}\}_{i=1}^{7}\subset [1.4\times10^{3},\,2.34\times10^{4}] \mapsto \{\Rt_i\}_{i=1}^{7}\subset[650,\,7\,650]$.
-It encapsulates distinct inner- and outer-time-scales and echoes Bradshaw’s early recognition of inner- and outer-scaled contributions \citep{bradshaw_inactive_1967}.
+A widely used model for the wall-pressure spectrum in zero-pressure-gradient boundary layers is that proposed by \cite{goody_empirical_2004}. {Other models are available, but are limited by their use of low-mid $\Rt$ datasets; see \citet{damani_measurement_2025} for a recent comparison of available models}.
+The Goody model is derived from $\{\mathit{Re}_{\theta_i}\}_{i=1}^{7}\subset [1.4\times10^{3},\,2.34\times10^{4}] \mapsto \{\Rt_i\}_{i=1}^{7}\subset[650,\,7\,650]$.
+It encapsulates distinct inner- and outer-time-scales and echoes Bradshaw's early recognition of inner- and outer-scaled contributions \citep{bradshaw_inactive_1967}.
 Its key assumption is an overlap region in which dimensional analysis predicts an $f^{-1}$ scaling.
-Recent high–$\Rt$ measurements reveal, however, an outer-scaled spectral peak that violates this simple $f^{-1}$ behaviour and leads to errors in the Goody model at high Reynolds number \citep{klewicki_statistical_2008,gibeau_low-_2021,damani_evaluating_2024,Damani_Butt_Totten_Devenport_Lowe_2025,dacome_scaling_2025}.
+Recent high-$\Rt$ measurements reveal, however, an outer-scaled spectral peak that violates this simple $f^{-1}$ behaviour and leads to errors in the Goody model at high-Reynolds number \citep{klewicki_statistical_2008,fritsch_pressure_2020,fritsch_fluctuating_2022,gibeau_low-_2021,damani_evaluating_2024,Damani_Butt_Totten_Devenport_Lowe_2025,dacome_scaling_2025}.